WhatisRT/CIPs/CIP-1694/README.md

 We define seven different types of **governance actions**.
 A governance action is an on-chain event that is triggered by a transaction and has a deadline after which it cannot be enacted.

-- An action is said to be **ratified** when it gathers enough votes in its favor (through the rules and parameters that are detailed below).
-- An action that fails to be ratified before its deadline is said to have **expired**.
-- An action that has been ratified is said to be **enacted** once it has been activated on the network.

 | Action                                                        | Description                                                                                                              |
 |:--------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------|